Skip to content Skip to footer navigation

 power cord dollar symbol

-Heating and cooling appliances may be the biggest guzzlers of energy in Australian households, but kitchen appliances can use a surprising amount of energy, too.
+Heating and cooling appliances may be the biggest guzzlers of energy in Australian households, typically accounting for about 40% of your energy usage, but kitchen appliances can also use a surprising amount of energy.

 The biggest offenders are the kitchen appliances that simply aren't energy-efficient, and those that are switched on all day, every day.